JiriCepelkaFirstLineSoftware/HTML5ColorPicker4EpiserverCMS/README.md

 # HTML5ColorPicker4EpiserverCMS
-HTML 5 input based color picker with luminosity refinement.
 This is Dojo widget for Episerver CMS providing the option to pick a color using HTML5 input element of type color and option to refine the luminosity of color.

 You can find basic version without refinement at [HTML5EpiserverCMSColorPicker](https://github.com/JiriCepelkaFirstLineSoftware/HTML5EpiserverCMSColorPicker).